truenas/middleware/docs/userguide/index.rst

 `upscmd(8) <http://www.networkupstools.org/docs/man/upscmd.html>`_
 can be used to send commands directly to the UPS, assuming that the hardware supports the command being sent.
 Only users with administrative rights can use this command.
-These users are created in the *Extra users* field.
+These users are created in the "Extra users" field.

 Plugins
 =======